Get your card

 The card's fee structure is transparent and competitive, with no monthly fees and reasonable charges for currency conversion and ATM withdrawals.
 The lack of spending limits (beyond available balance) makes it suitable for both small purchases and larger transactions.

-While Rizon is still evolving, with some features like physical cards and rewards not yet launched, it successfully bridges the gap between crypto self-custody and everyday spending.
+With the launch of the RIZpoints rewards program offering up to 5% cashback and both virtual and physical cards now available, Rizon successfully bridges the gap between crypto self-custody and everyday spending.
 Its focus on stablecoins rather than volatile cryptocurrencies ensures a predictable spending experience without complex tax implications.

 For users who prioritize self-custody while wanting seamless spending capabilities, particularly those in the US and Latin America, Rizon offers a compelling solution that maintains the core values of cryptocurrency while providing the practical utility of a Visa card.